jrift/GYM-APP/README.md

 # Git Command Documentation
+### Rules:
 - Commit message: present tense feature
 - Compare pull request: Description
 - DO NOT MERGE YOUR OWN PULL REQUEST
 - DO NOT PUSH TO THE MAIN, MAKE SURE TO PUSH ON BRANCH

+### Steps to set up pull request
+1. Click pull request tab
+2. Click new pull request
+3. Click on branch that changes were made
+4. Click submit pull request
+5. The other person merges branch

 ### GitHub Hacks
 - git add [fileName]